 Now that we are coming into our first winter, I wish I would have added an exterior outlet in the run for a water heater.
 Will fix that in the summer.

-The Rustic Roost sits inside my garden area at the homestead so that I have easy access to compost bins and can use the chickens for pest control in the garden.
-Between my chickens and the bats we have I did not have any pest issues last year. is a great area for free ranging as it is about 5000 sq ft.
-Unfortunately we had a hawk attack at the end of Jan 2017 so I need to add some more predator proofing before I can let the girls free range again.
-I have recently added a scarecrow, i.e. fake me, to the garden and the girls seem to like her a lot.
-We have big plans for the garden this year adding an arbor and some raised beds this year with shade cloth so the girls have a bit of extra shade which they really like.
+The Rustic Roost sits inside my garden area at the homestead so that I have ea sy access to compost bins and can use the chickens for pest control in the garden.
+Between my chickens and the bats we have I did not have any pest issues last year.
+It is a great area for free ranging as it is about 5000 sq ft.
+Unfortunately we had a hawk attack at the end of Jan 2017 so we had to add hawk netting before I could let the girls free range again.
+I also added a scarecrow, i.e. fake me, to the garden and the girls seem to like her a lot.
+I also added some raised beds this year with shade cloth so the girls have a bit of extra shade which they really like.
 I also threw in a few chicken forage grass locations.